nonfx/terrarium/src/pkg/metadata/app/readme.md

 - `ID`: A required identifier for the app in the project.
 It must start with an alphabet character, can only contain alphanumeric characters, and must not exceed 20 characters in length.
 - `Name`: A human-friendly name for the application.
 - `EnvPrefix`: The prefix used for environment variables in this app.
 If not set, it defaults to an empty string.
-- `Service`: Denotes a specific dependency that best classifies the app itself.
-It can only be of the type `service.*`.
+- `Compute`: Denotes a specific dependency that best classifies the the app itself.
+It can only be of the type `compute/*`.
 The ID of this dependency is automatically set to the app ID, and it is used to set up the deployment pipeline in Code Pipes and allow other apps to use this app as a dependency.
 - `Dependencies`: Lists the required services, databases, and other components that the application relies on.
 This field is an array of `Dependency` objects.

 ### Dependency